Musubi-ai/Musubi/README.md

 Check [agent examples](examples/agents) to further view the details about how to use agents in Musubi.

 ## CLI Tools
-Musubi support users to execute the aforementioned functions by using command line interface (CLI).
+Musubi supports users to execute the aforementioned functions using the command line interface (CLI).
-The fundamental structure of Musubi cli tool is formed as:
+The fundamental structure of the Musubi CLI tool is formed as:

 ```bash
 musubi [COMMAND] [FLAGS] [ARGUMENTS]